MaksymBratsiun/CodeReviewAI/README.md

 ```
 - response
 ```
-**Solutions:**
-1. Enhance error handling and improve flexibility in design practices.
-2. Consolidate dependency management by choosing one package manager and organize modules for better maintainability.
-**Skills:**
+{
+  "Comment": "The developer has a strong grasp of project organization and has implemented good practices
-The developer demonstrates a good understanding of Python, FastAPI, and asynchronous programming, but could focus on refining error handling and code documentation for better quality and maintainability.
+    like separation of concerns.
+However, simplifying dependency management and enhancing documentation would significantly improve the project's maintainability and user experience.", "Skills": "The developer shows a commendable understanding of project structure and organization, but should focus on refining documentation and dependency management for better clarity.", "Rating": 4
-**Rating:**
-3 out of 5 for developer level: junior
+  }
 ```